 People over the age of 18 who are not fully vaccinated or are arriving from a country that is not on the approved vaccination list, need to self-isolate at home for 10 days after arrival in the UK – and pay for a PCR or lateral flow test in the three days before they travel to the UK and two tests on their return.

-Ft2Fly offers various COVID-19 flight tests with free next day delivery from our accredited labs.
+Fit2Fly offers various COVID-19 flight tests with delivery within 1-2 working days from our accredited labs.